-The United States has entered into trade treaties with several countries and established the E-2 visa to allow businesspeople from those countries to work in the U.S. for a business in which people from their country have invested.
-(Authorization for this comes from the Immigration and Nationality Act at I.N.A. § 101 (a)(15)(E).)
+The United States has entered into treaties with several countries and established the E-2 visa to allow businesspeople from those countries to work in the U.S. for a business in which they have invested.
+(See I.N.A. § 101 (a)(15)(E).)

-Key Features of the E-2 Visa
+What Are the Key Features of the E-2 Visa for Treaty Investors?

 Let's review some of the pluses, minuses, and issues surrounding the E-2 visa:

 - Visas are available for an accompanying spouse and minor, unmarried children.
-However, the children cannot work in the U.S.

 Like the E-1 visa, some people call the E-2 the next best thing to U.S. permanent residence, because it is possible to obtain via self-employment, and it comes with an unlimited number of extensions.
 Also, there are no annual limits on the number of E-2 visas that can be issued to qualified applicants.